The Southern Ohio Stewardship Academy is coming to a location near you! Choose one date below:

 More dates are being confirmed if these dates don't work for you!

 Sponsored by the Southern Ohio Stewardship Team, the Stewardship Academy is an opportunity for congregational leaders (rostered and lay) to "retool" their congregation's stewardship ministry.
-Led by Pastor Peter Rudowski, and including presentations by Dr. Cheryl Peterson and Dr. Wally Taylor, this one-day workshop offers to both rostered and lay leaders the latest expertise in stewardship ministry in these changing times.
+Led by Pastor Peter Rudowski, and video presentation by Dr. Wally Taylor, this one-day workshop offers to both rostered and lay leaders the latest expertise in stewardship ministry in these changing times.
 The only cost is $10 per person for lunch.

 Please RSVP your intention to attend, at the location of your choice, to Kim Uemura at firstname.lastname@example.org or by phone at the Synod Office, 614-464-3532, ext 1.